 Dr. Clark recommends finding an “accountability partner” to help you stay on track with meeting these goals.

-With 2021 being so uncertain, “the focus should be about what you can control,” said Dr. Bisgrove.
-For example, “a New Year's resolution could be making sure you're wearing a mask when sick or in crowded spaces instead of lamenting that life isn’t the way it once was.”
+“Your focus should be about what you can control,” said Dr. Bisgrove.
+For example, “a New Year’s resolution could be making sure you’re wearing a mask when sick or in crowded spaces instead of lamenting that life isn’t the way it once was.”

 “We sound like a broken record, but it’s about making sure you’re washing your hands, your family is staying safe, you’re wearing a mask and you’re checking in on your loved ones,” she said.
 “If you’ve been feeling really down this year, just make a resolution to do something nice for someone one day a week.”

-“Reaching out and helping other people by connecting in some way ... are things that have really been cut off this year,” said Dr. Bisgrove.
+“Reaching out and helping other people by connecting in some way … are things that have really been cut off” throughout the pandemic, said Dr. Bisgrove.
 “Everyone feels so alone.
 They feel so isolated.
 That’s what we hear about—when people are getting together—is that they crave that connection.”

 But physical distance should not equate to social isolation.
 Be creative with trying to connect in virtual ways.
 Your New Year’s resolutions can “focus on creating that community, that sense of belonging, but staying safe,” Dr. Bisgrove said.
 “We need to get through this together.”